-There is a mandatory field trip in this course that costs ~\$50.
-No specialized equipment is required, however be sure to dress appropriately and seasonally for outdoor work (e.g. sturdy footwear, rain jackets, appropriate winter clothing).
+There is a mandatory field trip in this course that costs ~\$60.
+No specialized equipment is required, however be sure to dress appropriately and seasonally for outdoor work (e.g. sturdy footwear, rain jacket).
+Payment for this trip is required to receive a grade for the field skills activity.